SNTag/.dotfiles/emacs-26.2/readme.md

 # .emacs.d-config

-Designed for Linux.
+Works on Linux.

-previous commits included windows incase I ever switched back and forth.
-I'm commiting my self to linux.

-Build focus: I am a graduate student in molecular biology attempting to make a break into bioinformatics with a strong desire for minimalism in my build if possible.
-Some things have been tweaked to my design preferences.
-Let me know if you have advice on design improvements!
+Compatible with emacs 26.1 to 26.3.

+While the majority of this system was set up on windows, there are some odd details written with linux in mind.
+Feel free to use or take details from this set up.
+Sources of inspiration are mentioned in the code.

+**Build focus:** I've been too focused on improving the overall feel of emacs.
+Focusing now on using emacs as what it is: a tool.

 I have recently made the switch to Linux Manjaro, and plan to stick with it for a long time.

-The Init file has only tweaks for improving speed during loading and to direct it to the Borg-Collective (my nickname for the style of organization for the packages).
+The Init file has only tweaks for improving speed during loading and to direct it to the Borg-Collective (my nickname for my mode configuration organization).
 Names of the Borg-Collective files indicate what it contains.